-As spring draws near, horses will begin to shed their thick winter coats; consider these suggestions to speed up the process or to just help your horse along.
+As spring draws near, horses will begin to shed their thick winter coats.
+Consider these suggestions to speed up the process or to just help your horse along.

 In order to help your horse shed its thick winter hair, it is first important to understand what makes its hair grow.
 Although hair growth generally coincides with colder temperatures, it is primarily the amount of daylight hours that affects a horse’s hair growth, or lack thereof.
-As the daylight hours slowly start to decrease in autumn, you may notice your horse starting to grow a soft fuzzy coat over their short, slick summer coat.
+As the daylight hours and temperatures slowly start to decrease in autumn, you may notice your horse starting to grow a soft fuzzy coat over their short, slick summer coat.

 Also, too much light will not speed up this process, so do not add too much artificial light.
-It will take the horse approximately 60 days before you start to notice the affects of the light (i.e., increased shedding), this should be taken into account so that you start adding lights at the appropriate time.
+It will take the horse approximately 60 days before you start to notice the effects of the light (i.e., increased shedding); this should be taken into account so that you start adding lights at the appropriate time.

 Secondly, vigorous grooming can help get your horse’s coat ready for show season.
-Here’s a great YouTube playlist on grooming for success, brought to you by Horses – eXtension.
-In order to make a distinct impact on your horse’s coat, you’ll have to do more than the occasional light brushing.
+Here’s a great YouTube playlist on grooming for success, brought to you by Extension Horses.
+In order to make a distinct impact on your horse’s hair coat, you’ll have to do more than the occasional light brushing.
 It’s currying and elbow grease that will be needed to get this job done!

 A curry comb is a useful tool in removing dirt, old hair and debris from your horse.
 To be most effective, it should be used in a circular motion.
 You’ll want to be careful when using this brush on areas of the face and below the knees and hocks, as these areas have little to no muscle and are sensitive areas.